aflalasker/Forum-Application---King-s-Only/README.md

 ##Gem dependencies used in our application

-OmniAuth- A generalized Rack framework for multiple-provider authentication (used for microsoft authentication through King's ID)
+OmniAuth- A generalized Rack framework for multiple-provider authentication (used for microsoft authentication through King's login)

 Rubocop- Automatic Ruby code style checking tool.
 Aims to enforce the community-driven Ruby Style Guide. (ensures all the code is conventional)